Deploy Redpanda Console on Kubernetes

 --values console-values.yaml

-Redpanda Console will now connect securely to your Redpanda cluster using TLS.
+Redpanda Console now connects securely to your Redpanda cluster using TLS.
 For production, set insecureSkipTlsVerify: false and use a trusted CA.

 Deploy Redpanda Console as standalone service with YAML manifests